dreamineering/business-administration/docs/meta/playbook/marketing-sites/README.md

 - Approvals received within 3 Business Days of Request
 - Project Stays on Initial Timeline

-Should project move off initial timeline for any reason, resource allocation will be interrupted and your project will be juggled within buffer space, vs. initial resource task and milestone plans
+Should a project divert from the initial timeline for any reason, resource allocation will be interrupted and your project will be juggled within buffer space, vs. initial resource task and milestone plans

 ## 1 Planning